Attendance & Punctuality

 In all cases of late arrival to school, the student is required to complete missed work before the next lesson.

-For extended absences, the Headteacher, in consultation, with the subject teachers, will specify a time period by when all missed must be completed.
+For extended absences, the Head of Year, in consultation, with the subject teachers, will specify a time by when all missed work must be completed.

-Subject teachers will strictly monitor whether or not missed work is completed within the specified timeframe and will report any concerns to the Headteacher.
-They have also been requested to assist students who need help with missed work outside of the classroom, but still within school hours, such as during breaks and/or after school, provided that they have time for it.
+Subject teachers will strictly monitor whether missed work is completed within the specified time frame and will report any concerns to the Head of Year.
+They have also been requested to assist students who need help with missed work outside of the classroom, but still within school hours, such as during breaks and/or after school, if they have time for it

 Holiday Absence